Lake Iamonia is a large prairie lake in northern Leon County, Florida, the United States, created during the Pleistocene epoch.

 Lake Iamonia (pronounced Ammonia) derives its name from the Seminole Indian town “Hiamonee,” located on the Ochlockonee River banks.
-Lake Iamonia is a prairie lake, a shallow lake that empties naturally during dry periods, allowing plants to flourish on the nutrient-rich lake bottom.
+Lake Iamonia is a shallow prairie lake that empties naturally during dry periods, allowing plants to flourish on the nutrient-rich lake bottom.

 At full pool, Lake Iamonia covers just over 5,700 acres.
 It now covers approximately 200 acres due to below-average rainfall in the area.

 Hydrologists say Iamonia and several nearby lakes are “perched” lakes.
 Perched lakes sit over a thin limestone shelf over the Floridan aquifer.
 Also called karst formations, perched lakes typically have sinkholes.
-During a drought, when the water table drops, the water leaves the lake through the sinkholes.
+When the water table drops during a drought, the water leaves the lake through the sinkholes.

 Prairie lakes eventually return to their liquid state when wetter conditions prevail.
 Prairie lakes often have sinkholes, and Lake Iamonia is no exception.
 A dam was built in 1938 to prevent the lake’s water from flowing into the natural sinkhole.

-However, by 1980 the dam was declared unsafe by the Northwest Florida Water Management District, so the gates were raised to let nature take its course; the gates were eliminated in 2007.
+However, by 1980, the Northwest Florida Water Management District declared the dam unsafe, so the gates were raised to let nature take its course; the gates were eliminated in 2007.
 Naturally, fluctuating water levels are now considered the healthiest fish environments.

-Fishing Lake Iamonia is a popular pastime, and the lake specializes in prize catches of bluegill, black crappie, and largemouth bass.
+Fishing Lake Iamonia is a popular pastime specializing in bluegill, black crappie, and largemouth bass as prize catches.
 Shallow depths allow for aquatic plant growth, providing the ideal living conditions for the myriad fish that live beneath the clear waters.
 Hiding among reeds and lurking below lily pads, the fish have found a habitat rich in nutrients and hiding places.

 So drop your line into Lake Iamonia, drift as close to the reeds as you dare, and get ready to fill the skillet with savory fish caught right here at the lake.

-While the lake is down, the FWC works with contractors to remove approximately 24 acres of decaying organic material down to the mineralized soil.
+While the lake is down, the FWC works with contractors to remove approximately 24 acres of decaying organic material from the mineralized soil.
 When average rainfall returns, fisheries biologists say that many fish types need the clean lake bottom for spawning and feeding.

 Lake Iamonia is located in the Red Hills Region and is approximately 5,757 acres (23 km²) in size and is 7 miles (11 km) long and up to 2 miles (3 km) wide.
 It has a drainage basin of roughly 101 square miles (260 km).
 The west side edges near State Road 155 (N. Meridian Road).
 The highest elevation around the lake’s basin is 220 feet (67 m)